Daniel Mancini

-Daniel Mancini (born 11 November 1996) is an Argentine professional footballer who plays as a right winger for Greek Super League club Panathinaikos.
+Daniel Mancini (born 11 November 1996) is an Argentine professional footballer who plays as a winger for Cypriot First Division club APOEL.

 Career

 Mancini made his professional debut for Newell's Old Boys in a 3–0 win over Racing Club de Avellaneda on 12 July 2015.
 He transferred to Bordeaux in January 2017.

 Aris

 On 22 August 2019, Aris and Bordeaux came to an agreement for the transfer of the Argentine midfielder to the Greek club.
-Four days later, he arrived to Thessaloniki, ahead of passing his medical tests and signing his new contract.
+Four days later, he arrived in Thessaloniki, ahead of passing his medical tests and signing his new contract.
 For his purchase, Aris offered an estimated amount of €500,000, making him one of the biggest investments in the history of the club.

 On 24 June 2020, he scored his first goal in a 2–2 home draw for the Greek Cup semi finals, which resulted in his team being eliminated.

 On 4 October 2020, he scored his first league goal, helping to a 1–0 away win against Panathinaikos, keeping his team on top of the table.
 This win was the first away from home against Panathinaikos since 2007, and marked Aris' best start in 20 years.

-On 20 January 2021, he scored with a helping to a 2–0 home win against Asteras Tripoli for the first leg of the Greek Cup round of 16.
+On 20 January 2021, he scored with a helping hand to a 2–0 home win against Asteras Tripolis for the first leg of the Greek Cup round of 16.
 On 11 April 2021, he scored in a 3–1 home loss against AEK Athens.
 On 25 April 2021, Mancini scored in an eventual 1–1 away draw against Asteras Tripoli.

 On 16 August 2021, he agreed to a contract extension until the summer of 2024.

 His first goal for the 2021–22 season came in a 3–1 away win against Atromitos, on 27 September 2021.
 On 28 November 2021, with an excellent kick scored the only goal sealing a vital 1–0 away win against rivals PAOK, in an episodic game that was accompanied by the invasion of the fans of PAOK on the field.

 On 23 February 2022, Mancini scored a brace in a 3–0 home win against Atromitos, keeping his team's hopes for a play-off spot alive.

 In the 2022–23 season's opener Mancini scored a brace helping to a 3–0 home win against Levadiakos.
 Roughly ten days later, Mancini came close to completing a move to Omonia, but the negotiations between the Cypriot club and Aris fell through.

 In the late days of September, Aris received another offer for the services of the Argentine winger from an Abu Dhabi based club believed to be in the region of €2,500,000.